2nd Quarter, 2026

 Stop Waiting for a Sign

 We have 6,000 years of Bible history, fulfilled prophecy unfolding around us, and the completed record of Christ's life and resurrection in our hands.
+EGW's observation cuts close: what the Pharisees needed was not more intellectual evidence but spiritual renovation.
 Faith grows not by accumulating more signs but by surrendering more fully to the God who has already given us every reason to believe.

 Jesus Sees Our Faith